-Hell To Pay
+Prologue | Hell To Pay

-“My god what a slow night” I said letting out a sigh.
-“Who would have thought that a trauma hospital could be so dead on a weekend” I wasn’t prepared for the pain that stung my shoulder minutes after I made that remark as Sofia hit me with one of the trauma manuals from the counter
+“Fuckkk, what a slow night” a huff left my throat as I exhaled a bored breath.
+My elbow leaned against the desk of the nurse station, my fingers seemingly tapping against my cheek as I studied the board of admissions we had sitting in triage.
+“Who would have thought that a level one trauma hospital emergency room was going to be this fucking dead on a weekend.”
+I wasn’t prepared for the pain that stung my shoulder minutes after I made that remark as Sofia hit me with one of the trauma manuals from the counter

-“Ow, Sofia what the hell was that for”
+“Ow, Sofia what the hell was that for?”

 “That’s because you like being bored and lazy Sofia...”

 “Watch it Artell...”

 I had been a trauma nurse for over a year now at Springhill General.
 I loved every minute of it.
 Even the slow boring nights like this.
 Especially when working with Sofia.
 Most people that know me by now know I was always meant to be a Trauma nurse.
 I don’t take shit from anyone, I always speak my mind, and I have a niche for fast pace and critical thinking.

 Before this job I was far from the outspoken, badass trauma nurse.
 I was meek, small, quiet and follow the rules.
 This job forced me open up more than I would have ever imagined was possible.
 My brain quickly learned what it felt like to get an adrenaline rush and on nights like this one my adrenaline junky brain needed a fucking hit and the complaints just spilled out of my mouth before I could catch them.